danbreu/qiskit-hackathon-team-7-not-shor/README.md

 ## File structure

 The first part of the entry is a lecture (aimed at bachelor students) about Shor's Algorithm.
-It consists of a sublecture about the classical part of the algorithm and a sublecture about the quantum part.
+It consists of a sublecture about the classical part of the algorithm and a sublecture about the quantum part:

 - 01_classical_part/
 - 02_quantum_part/

+The second part are the exercises given during the event:

+- qiskit_exercises/

 ## Dependencies